Expo New Mexico discuss future events amid coronavirus outbreak

 ALBUQUERQUE, N.M.
-(KRQE) – Usually Expo New Mexico would be gearing up for another awesome event for you to enjoy but that’s not the case right now.
+(FOX) – Usually Expo New Mexico would be gearing up for another awesome event for you to enjoy but that’s not the case right now.

 The coronavirus outbreak is putting a halt on some of those events as the nation works to get the outbreak contained.